CocoLB/07-Pewlett-Hackard-Analysis/README.md

           FROM retirement_by_title
           GROUP BY title;

-There will be 2711 Engineers, 13651 Senior Engineers,2 Managers, 251 Assistant Engineers, 2022 Staff, 12872 Senior Staff, and 1609 Technique Leaders retiring.
+**There will be 2711 Engineers, 13651 Senior Engineers,2 Managers, 251 Assistant Engineers, 2022 Staff, 12872 Senior Staff, and 1609 Technique Leaders retiring.**

-- Table 2: employees ready to enter the mentorship program.
+- **Table 2: employees ready to enter the mentorship program**

 To be eligible to enter the mentorship program, employees must have been born in 1965.